dhurlburtusa/checklists/web/servers/servers-checklist.md

 ## General

 - [ ] A CDN or the web server itself is handling static content.
   + That is, no app or app server is serving static content.
-These should be handling dynamic content.
+These should be handling dynamic content and/or private content.

 ## Security